szensk/wul/readme.md

 (def join-numbers (a b) (.. (string a) (string b)))

+; Set the metamethod on a value
 (set-metamethod 2 .. join-numbers)

 (..
 2 3) ; returns '23'
 (..
 3 2) ; error, unable to call concat on type number

+; Set the metamethod on a type
+(set-metamethod Number .. join-numbers)
+(..
+3 2) ; returns '32'

 ```